ehrishirajsharma/SwiftnessX/README.md

 - **Feature Request / Changes:** This is a very early version of SwiftnessX with a completely new flow and architecture from macOS build and its likely that some features & flow may not be perfect.
 We encourage you to tell us if a flow or feature is not fitting in, we will discuss with you and along with other users’ on possible way to improve or change that.

-  Also do not hesitate on requesting a feature - we are actively working on this project

 - **Security:** Electron projects are often dependent upon too many 3rd party libraries and in result it has more chances of being vulnerable to security-vulnerabilities compared to native-apps.